 The Council received testimony from Francoise Carrier on behalf of the Nichols Development Company, the master developer of the approximately 9.3 acres of land in the southeast quadrant.
-Ms. Carrier requests the recommendation that a majority of buildings should contain pitched roofs be deleted.
+Ms. Carrier requests that the recommendation that a majority of buildings should contain pitched roofs be deleted.
 In addition, she asks that the text for Figure 4 on page 39 clarify that it depicts suggested development patterns for the properties in the southeast quadrant, not maximum building heights.
 In fact, Figure 4 does note this; however, combining maximum zoning height and suggested maximum height (that does not equal the zoning height) on one map is confusing.

-Council staff concurs with the Planning Board's areawide community design recommendations, except for the reference to Figure 4.
-The right side of Figure 4 on page 39 should show the maximum proposed building heights for all quadrants (for clarity), or be removed from the Plan.
+PHED Committee recommendation (2-0): Councilmembers Riemer and Friedson concur with the Planning Board's areawide community design recommendations, except for the reference to Figure 4.
+The Committee recommends that the right side of Figure 4 on page 39 be removed from the Plan and the reference to Figure 4 under the eighth bullet above be deleted.